Chitrasena (gandharva): In the Mahabharata

+The Vana Parva mentions Chitrasena as the son of the most prominent gandharva, Vishvavasu.
 According to Sabha Parva, Chitrasena holds a prominent position in the assemblies of Indra, the king of the gods, where he plays music for entertainment.
 Chitrasena is also described as a member of Kubera’s court.
 During Rajasuya yajna, Chitrasena occupied a seat in the court of King Yudhishthira, along with twenty-seven other Gandharvas and several Apsaras.

 According to Vana Parva, during the Pandavas’ 13 year long exile, Arjuna was invited to Indra’s realm (devaloka), where Chitrasena taught him the arts of music and dance.
 A myth, rejected in the Critical Edition, adds that during his stay, Arjuna also encountered the Apsara Urvashi, whose romantic advances he rejected.
 In response, she cursed him to live as an eunuch for a period, a curse that Chitrasena helped mitigate by relaying a message from Indra to console Arjuna.

 Chitrasena plays a pivotal role in an altercation with Duryodhana, which occurs during the latter's Ghoshayatra while the Pandavas are in their final year of exile in the Dvaitavana forest.
 According to the narrative, Duryodhana, desiring to display his opulence before the exiled Pandavas, instructed his men to build pleasure houses near a lake in the forest.
 However, as his soldiers approached the lakeside, they encountered Chitrasena, who was accompanied by other Gandharvas and Apsaras.
 Chitrasena declared that the lake and surrounding woodland belonged to him and forbade Duryodhana’s men from entering.
 When the soldiers relayed Chitrasena’s message to Duryodhana, he, angered by the refusal, ordered his generals to drive the Gandharvas away.
 Chitrasena, however, mocked Duryodhana’s arrogance, warning that challenging celestial beings would lead to disaster.
 Ignoring Chitrasena’s warning, Duryodhana sent his army to attack the Gandharvas.
 In the ensuing battle, Chitrasena and his forces overpowered the Kaurava soldiers using mayastra.
 Eventually, Chitrasena captured Duryodhana, his brothers, and their wives, binding them and taking them prisoner.
 Some of Duryodhana’s men fled to Yudhishthira’s camp, pleading for help.
 Although Bhima initially mocked Duryodhana’s misfortune, Yudhishthira emphasized the importance of family honor and ordered Arjuna, Bhima, Nakula, and Sahadeva to rescue their cousins.
 A fierce battle followed, during which Arjuna’s celestial weapons decimated the Gandharva forces.
 During the battle, Chitrasena revealed his identity to Arjuna, explaining that he had captured Duryodhana on Indra’s command to punish the prince for his arrogance and malicious intent toward the Pandavas.
 Arjuna, however, requested Chitrasena to release the Kauravas, citing Yudhishthira’s instructions and the value of mercy.
 Chitrasena complied, freeing Duryodhana and his retinue.